-Built in the early 1840's this symmetrical, Georgian with Regency influence style house is one of the oldest in Barrie.
+This symmetrical, Georgian with Regency influence style house is one of the oldest in Barrie.
+It was built in the early 1840s as a residence and possibly model home for John Pearson, an English-trained builder who constructed several buildings during Barrie's early history.
+When Pearson chose the location, it was nearly at the water's edge.
+For a brief period in the 1840s, the basement was used by the headmaster and students of the Barrie Grammar School.
+Later noted occupants include James Patton, Sheriff B. W. Smith, George Cook, and James Vair.
 Sections to the rear and north of the original building were added about 1900 and other changes have taken place since 1990.
-The house features nine fireplaces, a rare basement bake oven.
-Classical door-case, low-pitched roof, eave brackets, multi-paned sash windows, and attractive double stack chimneys.
-The front hall reveals panelled doors, moulded trim, and a curved staircase.
-The property is designated under Part IV of the Ontario Heritage Act for its architectural and historical significance.
+The house features nine fireplaces, a rare basement bake oven, Classical door-case, low-pitched roof, eave brackets, multi-paned sash windows, and attractive double stack chimneys.
+A glance into the front hall reveals panelled doors, moulded trim, and a curved staircase.
+The prosperity is designated under Part IV of the Ontario Heritage Act for its architectural and historical significance.